-Chirping birds can really add to this Zen feel you’re trying to create.
+Chirping birds can add to this Zen feel you’re trying to create in your meditation room.

-A lot of people are keeping real birds but I think it’s a torture to keep those little flying creatures in cages…
+A lot of people are keeping real birds, but I think it’s not cool to keep those little flying creatures in cages…

 Create a relaxing meditation room setting instantly by dimming the lights.